mklfarha/gpg/README.md

 go run .
 ```

-This should run your API locally, you should see something like this
+This should run your API locally; you should see something like this.

 <img src="./docs/imgs/api-run.png" height="200px" alt="API Run" title="API Run">

 ### Step 5 - Create a user

-You can use the CLI tool in the generated code to create the first user, afterwards you can use the CMS
+You can use the CLI tool in the generated code to create the first user.
+Afterwards, you can use the CMS.

 To use the CLI, follow these steps: